IntelRealSense/librealsense/examples/align/readme.md

 `render_slider(..)`  is where all the GUI code goes, and we will not cover this function in this overview.

-`remove_background(..)` takes a depth and color image (that are assumed to be aligned to one another), the depth scale units, and the maximum distance the user wishes to show, and updates the color frame so that its background (any pixel with depth distance larger than the maximum allowed) is remove.
+`remove_background(..)` takes depth and color images (that are assumed to be aligned to one another), the depth scale units, and the maximum distance the user wishes to show, and updates the color frame so that its background (any pixel with depth distance larger than the maximum allowed) is removed.

-`try_get_depth_scale(..)` is a simple function that tries to find a depth sensor from the pipeline's device and retrieve its depth scale units.
+`try_get_depth_scale(..)` is a simple function that tries to find a depth sensor from the pipeline's device and retrieves its depth scale units.

 Heading to `main`: